poppinss/types/README.md

 ### `NormalizeConstructor<T>`

-Normalizes the constructor arguments of a class to be used with mixins.
+Normalizes the constructor arguments of a class for use with mixins.
 The helper is created to work around [TypeScript issue#37142](https://github.com/microsoft/TypeScript/issues/37142).

 **Usage without NormalizeConstructor**